Professor Nazeer Ahmed

 The Hajj is thus a moving declaration of the brotherhood of man.
 On top of Jablur Rahma (the Mount of Mercy), which is located to one side of the plain of Arafat, stands a single pillar as a monument to the knowledge and recognition bestowed upon man and woman.

 Camping at Arafat is essential for Hajj.
 Indeed, Arafat is the Hajj.
 The other important requirements, namely the donning of Ehram, Talbiya, Tawwaf are included in the Umrah but Arafat is what makes the difference between Hajj and Umrah.
-Looked at another way, this great gathering of men and women, dedicated to the recognition and knowledge that they are all human beings with a common origin, an Ummah united in obedience to and worship of the Creator, the Sovereign, the Lord of the worlds, constitutes the core of the Hajj.
+Looked at another way, this great gathering of men and women, dedicated to the recognition and knowledge that they are all human beings with a common origin, a universal brotherhood and sisterhood united in obedience to and worship of the Creator, the Sovereign, the Lord of the worlds, constitutes the core of the Hajj.

 It was in the Plain of Arafat that the Prophet Muhammed (pbuh) prayed like a mendicant asking for Allah’s mercy on his Ummah.
 It was at the foot of Jablur Rahma that the Prophet delivered his last sermon: